HibiscusMC/docs/docs/hmcwraps/config/gui.md

 - `target-item-slot` - Where the item the player was holding should be placed
 - `items` - All items and their slot
 - `shortcut` - Shortcut settings (disable the shortcut by setting `enabled` to `false`)
+- `item-change-enabled` - If the player should be able to switch the wrapping item in the inventory.
+- `open-without-item-enabled` - If the player should be able to open the wraps inventory with the command while not holding any item.

 If you want to disable the shift-click shortcut for only one player, give them the permission `hmcwraps.shortcut.disable`.